Waterville, Maine: Education

 Waterville Public Schools provides the city primary and secondary education.
 It was a part of Kennebec Valley Consolidated Schools (AOS92) from 2009 to 2018.

 Kennebec Valley Community College in Fairfield is the local public community college.
 Colby College and Thomas College are private 4-year colleges located in the city.
-Colby is the second highest ranked liberal arts college in Maine, according to U.S. News.
+Colby is the third highest ranked liberal arts college in Maine, according to U.S. News.

 Media

-Waterville is home to one daily newspaper, the Morning Sentinel and a weekly college newspaper, The Colby Echo.
-The city is also home to Fox affiliate WPFO and Daystar rebroadcaster WFYW-LP, both serving the Portland market, and to several radio stations, including Colby's WMHB, country WEBB, adult standards WTVL and MPBN on 91.3 FM.
+Waterville is home to one daily newspaper, the Morning Sentinel, and a weekly college newspaper, The Colby Echo.
+The city is also home to Fox affiliate WPFO and Daystar rebroadcaster WFYW-LP, both serving the Portland market, and to several radio stations, including Colby's WMHB, country WEBB, and MPBN on 91.3 FM.

 The 2001 satirical comedy movie Wet Hot American Summer is set in a fictional summer camp near Waterville, with some scenes taking place in the city.
 The movie was filmed in Pennsylvania, but signs displaying "Waterville Maine Est. 1802 Pop.
 17,173" and "Waterville C.B.
 Radio Supply Inc." are shown in these scenes.
-Gary, a character played by A. D. Miles, asks "Hey, guys, how was Waterville?" after the group returns from the city back to camp.
+Gary, a character played by A. D. Miles, asks, "Hey, guys, how was Waterville?" after the group returns to camp from the city.